 #2 How to Check Durians For Ripeness?

-These delicious durians originate from outside of Singapore, so if you decide to embark on a quest to taste them at their source, don’t forget to bring your YouTrip card to utilise YouTrip’s Wholesale Exchange Rates for favourable currency exchange rates!
+If tasting these delicious durians locally isn’t enough and you decide to embark on a regional quest to savour them right at their source, don’t forget to bring your YouTrip card along to utilise YouTrip’s Wholesale Exchange Rates for favourable currency exchange rates!

 Enjoy a worldwide fees-less travel experience!